tal-z/SoundsLike/README.md

 ***

 ## What it does:
 SoundsLike provides various functions that generate lists of similar-sounding words for a given search term.
-This general purpose tool is useful for matching similar strings whose content is made up of the English language.
+This general purpose tool can be useful for matching similar strings whose content is made up of the English language.

 ## Who it's for:
-SoundsLike is for anyone who deals with messy names, misspelled words, or bad transcriptions.
-It is especially useful for resolving mismatches at the interface of typed text and spoken language.
+SoundsLike is for me.
+I'm interested in using it to deal with with messy names, misspelled words, and bad transcriptions.
+I think it can be especially useful for resolving mismatches at the interface of typed text and spoken language.
 Some example applications include:
 - Telephone Customer Service
 - Immigration Research
 - Database Entity Resolution

-That said, it's mostly just for me and my own learning journey.
+That said, it's mostly just a project to help guide my own learning journey.
 If it's useful for you too, that's even better!

+## Some potential uses:
+- Finding alternate spellings of words.
+- Handling mispronunciations and/or transcription errors in search functions.
+- A songwriting or poem-writing aid.

 ## How to install it: